mozayed007/arxiv-organizer/README.md

 ## Installation

-To install `arxiv-organizer`, you need to have Python installed on your machine.
-Then, follow these steps:
+Installation is easy.
+You'll need Python installed on your machine, and Chrome webdriver (will try to improve that to be more generic in future versions).
+Just clone the repository and install the package:

 1. Clone the repository: